kmayuri-164/mayurikarne.com/content/posts/my-first-post.md

 _Build and operationalize data processing systems__

 Why GCP Certifications Are Important
-1. GCP is One of the Top 3 Cloud Leaders
+1.GCP is One of the Top 3 Cloud Leaders
 A GCP certification (like Professional Data Engineer or Cloud Architect) proves that you can:
 * Design and manage ETL pipelines
 * Use tools like BigQuery, Dataflow, Pub/Sub, Dataproc, Cloud Storage
 * Build secure, scalable, and reliable data solutions in the cloud

-2. They Boost Career Growth and Visibility
+2.They Boost Career Growth and Visibility
 Many hiring managers explicitly look for “Google Cloud Certified” professionals.
 According to Google Cloud’s own research:
 * Certified engineers see a 20–35% higher salary potential.
 * 80% of certified professionals report career advancement or new roles within a year.
 * It opens up opportunities in data engineering, cloud architecture, ML engineering, and analytics.

-3. They’re Globally Recognized & Future-Oriented
+3.They’re Globally Recognized & Future-Oriented
 * GCP is expanding fast in AI, ML, and DataOps, especially with Vertex AI and Gemini integrations.
 * A GCP certification positions you for future technologies, not just current ones.
 * It’s recognized by global companies across the US, Europe, and India — making your resume truly internationally competitive.